guzmanwolfrank/Python/Startup/Readme.md

 # Startup

 Created a program that allows you to choose which files you do not want to open automatically when you start up your Windows OS Computer.
+I created this program to target faster startup times as I noticed certain programs extended the time it took to load my desktop.

 ## Deployment